mecid/mecid.github.io/_posts/2022-05-18-mastering-timelineview-in-swiftui.md

 }
 ```

-As you can see in the example above, we have a custom schedule that generates a timeline from the starting point on an hourly basis.
+As you can see in the example above, we have a custom schedule that generates a timeline from the starting point on hourly basis.

 #### Conclusion
 Today we learned how to use the TimelineView to build views updating with a specific period.
 It might be helpful while creating timer apps or custom animations.